keckmi/LearnStuffApp/README.md

 ## News
+18 Mar 24: APK File you can find in app > realease

 *more terms and questions are added from time to time*

 14 Sep: learnfields 10a, 11 & 12 added